 Section 5.2: Location and Notice.
 Meetings and public hearings shall be conducted at a place and time designated by the Commission, in accordance with these rules.
 A minimum of five (5) hour advance public notice of Commission meetings and public hearings shall be provided.
 Public notice shall be given by posting all notices on the Commission website.
 The Secretary to the Commission is designated as the person to give public notice.

 Section 5.3: Rescheduling of Meetings.
-If any meeting or public hearing of the Commission must be rescheduled, this change shall be posted at least 5 (5) hours before the rescheduled meeting.
+The Chairperson, Vice-Chairperson, or the Executive Director may reschedule a meeting or public hearing.
+If any meeting or public hearing of the Commission must be rescheduled, this change shall be posted at least five (5) hours before the rescheduled meeting.

 Section 5.4: Cancellation of Meetings.
+The Chairperson, Vice-Chairperson, or the Executive Director may cancel a meeting or public hearing.
 If any meeting or public hearing of the Commission must be cancelled, a notice of cancellation shall be posted on the Commission website as soon as practicable prior to the cancelled meeting or public hearing.

 Section 5.5: Remote Attendance.
 Any member of the Commission may attend meetings and public hearings remotely for any reason by providing notice pursuant to the following: